Season 2 Episode 11: “We Need a Revolution”: Integration of Trauma Healing and Behavior Change for People Who Choose Violence

-• Adult and child survivors' realities and stated needs should be reflected in our conversations about perpetrators' trauma & behavioral accountability.
+• Adult and child survivors’ realities and stated needs should be reflected in our conversations about perpetrators’ trauma and behavioral accountability.

-• Trauma histories do not cause someone to engage in violence, and violent and abusive behaviors do not heal trauma (in fact, they impede healing).
+• Trauma histories do not cause someone to engage in violence, and violent and abusive behaviors do not heal trauma (and in fact impede healing).

-• A perpetrator pattern-based approach to measuring behavior change can help make trauma and addiction work more domestic abuse-informed.
+• A perpetrator pattern–based approach to measuring behavior change can help make trauma and addiction work more domestic violence–informed.

 Previous